hdtodd/rtl_watch/README.md

 `rtl_watch` is a Python3 program.
 It requires that the Python packages `tkinter` and `pah-mqtt` be installed on the computer on which `rtl_watch` is invoked.

 `rtl_watch` has been tested on Mac OSX Catalina and Raspbian Bullseye.
-On Mac OSX, you may need to install Python3 if you haven't already done so.
+On Mac OSX, you may need to install Python3 if you haven't already done so https://www.python.org/downloads/macos/.

 ## Author